ligolang/ligo/tools/lsp/vscode-plugin/README.md

 Currently, it is highly experimental and may contain bugs.
 Language Server capabilities on Windows are supported only if running in WSL mode.

+To report bugs in the LIGO Language Server (LLS), please open an issue in [GitLab](https://gitlab.com/serokell/ligo/ligo/-/issues).
+Additional information may be found in `/tmp/ligo-language-server.log`.

 ## Functionality
 Code navigation